 Parmesan vs Gruyère: What’s the Difference?

-In this blog post, we’ll discuss the key distinctions between these two kinds of cheese so that you can decide which one is right for your next recipe.
+In this blog post, we’ll discuss the key distinctions between these two cheeses so that you can decide which one is right for your next recipe.

 Feature Comparison: Parmesan or Gruyère?

-Gruyère is a Swiss-style alpine cheese similar to Emmental which originates from Switzerland, while parmesan comes from Italy.
+Gruyère is a Swiss-style alpine cheese similar to Emmental that originates from Switzerland, while Parmesan comes from Italy.

 Can I Substitute Gruyère for Parmesan?